 Salem Ghost Tour — 13 Haunted Stops, Self-Guided

 The witch trials were just the beginning.
-Walk Salem's 13 most haunted locations.
-Self-guided, 3 stops free.
+Walk Salem's 13 documented ghost-tour stops.
+Self-guided, 5 free.

 Tour Stops